(Updated Feb. 6, 2025)

 Flood was stranded when Bob Thurman popped out to third, ending the inning.
 Boxscore

-As a September call-up, Flood played in five games for the 1956 Reds and three games for the 1957 Reds.
-The Cardinals were the opponent in three of those eight games.
+As a September call-up, Flood played in five games for the 1956 Reds and three for the 1957 Reds.
+The Cardinals were the foe in three of those eight games.

 Flood and outfielder Joe Taylor were traded by the Reds to the Cardinals for pitchers Willard Schmidt, Ted Wieand and Marty Kutyna on Dec.
 5, 1957.